adityaraman27/Digital-Literacy/task-3-platforms.md

 # **Task 3 : Explore Coding & Collaboration Platforms**

+I worked with both a coding practice platform and an online collaboration tool to build my digital skills.
+I chose HackerRank for the coding section, where I registered and solved a beginner-level problem called “Solve Me First.”
+This activity introduced me to basic coding concepts and improved my logical thinking.
+It also motivated me to practise more problems regularly.

+In the second part, I used Google Forms to design a Digital Literacy Awareness Quiz with five questions, including both multiple-choice and short-answer formats.
+I linked the form to Google Sheets to automatically record and analyse responses.
+This gave me practical experience in collecting and organizing data using online tools.

+Through this task, I realized the importance of such platforms in academics.
+HackerRank will support me in developing programming skills, while Google Forms will be helpful for conducting quizzes, surveys, and group activities during my studies.

 <img width="1419" height="258" alt="image" src="https://github.com/user-attachments/assets/d8ebc5c1-57b5-4405-88b3-8e842db84776" />

 <img width="1393" height="620" alt="image" src="https://github.com/user-attachments/assets/783e379a-a2d4-4e82-bf55-bed00802251d" />